Day one - Newport

 Leaving Swansea, head west to visit the final city on this tour.
 The smallest city in Britain and the spiritual capital of Wales, St Davids is more of a bustling village despite its full city status.
 Take time to explore the magnificent cathedral which nestles in a grassy hollow before exploring the beautiful coastline of the Pembrokeshire Coast National Park.
 Guided tours can be booked in advance, depending on availability of volunteers.
 The Refectory at the Cathedral is licensed and offers local home-cooked food on their daily changing menu.

 St Davids Bishop's Palace is in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+CTOS bookings are allocated prior to site day tickets being released to the public.
+See Cadw Admissions for more information.

 There are plenty of galleries and craft shops to explore in St Davids for a bit of free time.